GlobalFishingWatch/paper-dark-fishing-fleets-in-north-korea/README.md

 # paper-dark-fishing-fleets-in-north-korea
-This repository contains the codes and figures used in the paper "Dark fishing fleets in North Korea", published in *Science Advances* on July 22, 2020.
+This repository contains the codes and figures used in the paper "Dark fishing fleets in North Korea," published in *Science Advances* on July 22, 2020.
 The methodologies and references can be found in the Supplementary materials of the paper
 The current repository is orgainzed as per the following structure.

 ## Readme